-Dr. Gemima St. Louis is a Core Faculty in the Department of Clinical Psychology and the Concentration on Children and Families of Adversity and Resilience (CFAR) at William James College.
-Her primary clinical and research focus is on ethnically-diverse children, adolescents, and families with histories of trauma, chronic diseases, and behavioral and emotional challenges.
+Dr. Gemima St. Louis is a Core Faculty in the Department of Clinical Psychology and the Concentration on Children and Families of Adversity and Resilience (CFAR).
+She is the Co-Director of the Center for Multicultural and Global Mental Health at William James College (WJC).
+Her primary clinical and research focus is on ethnically-diverse children, adolescents and families with histories of trauma, chronic diseases, and behavioral and emotional challenges.
 Dr. St. Louis has developed culturally-sensitive psychoeducational programs for youth and women, and conducted research on trauma and HIV disease among ethnic minority and immigrant groups.
-Currently, she is the Principal Investigator of PATHWAYS, a school-based prevention and intervention program that provides trauma-oriented, evidence-informed mental health services to youth who are at risk for truancy and suspension in the Boston Public Schools.
-Over the past few years, Dr. St. Louis has actively engaged in global mental health and capacity-building initiatives in Haiti, and now serves as the President of the Boston-based Haitian Mental Health Network.
-At William James College, she is chairing a committee responsible for developing a Center for Multicultural and Global Mental Health.
+Currently, she directs the PATHWAYS Program, a school-based initiative that provides trauma-focused mental health services to urban youth in the Boston Public Schools who are at risk for truancy, suspension and dropout.
+She is the Past-President of the Boston-based Haitian Mental Health Network and an alumna of APA’s Leadership Institute for Women in Psychology.
+Additionally, Dr. St. Louis is actively engaged in implementing mental health capacity-building programs in Haiti.
+She leads the annual Haiti Service Learning and Summer Immersion Program for WJC students and faculty.